soulweaver91/gw2hub/README.md

 Finally, review the contents of `settings.coffee` and change the values to suit your own use.

+Once you have the software running, remember to log in as the default user and change its password.
+The default credentials are `user@db` as email and `default` as password.
+You might want to replace the email with a less generic one instead, too; just create a new admin user, log in as that user, and delete the default one.

 Usage
 -----
 Run the API server from the command line: